 - the package may not suit teachers with children, as their children can’t get a free place at those Arabic-medium schools and the MOE do not offer help with school fees at other schools.

 If you are planning to teach abroad, you may be interested in my creation –Teach Abroad Transformation!
 It is an online course that shows you how to transform your CV and cover letter to secure your ideal teaching job abroad.
-Right now, it comes with 4 amazing limited time bonuses!
+Right now, it comes with 3 amazing bonuses!
 Click here to find out more!

 Finally, don’t forget to join our supportive Empowering Expat Teachers FB group here where every #workwednesday I do a Facebook Live to share CV tips and resources to help you become a personally, professionally and financially empowered expat teacher!